Lower Back and Testicle Pain

 What Are the Symptoms of Testicular Cancer?

 In rare cases, lower back pain along with chronic testicular pain may be a sign of testicular cancer.
+Testicular cancer is the most common form of cancer in men ages 15–35, although it is rare overall.

 Some additional symptoms that may indicate testicular cancer are the following: